SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       listener(eventName)
     </td>
     <td>
-      This method is inherited from <a href="https://github.com/SocketCluster/async-stream-emitter#async-stream-emitter">AsyncStreamEmitter</a>.
-It returns an event listener stream for the specified <code>eventName</code>.
+      This method returns an event listener stream for the specified <code>eventName</code>.
 This object is an <a href="https://jakearchibald.com/2017/async-iterators-and-generators/">asyncIterable</a> which can be consumed with a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of">for-await-of loop</a>.
     </td>
   </tr>
   <tr>